stella9605/Data-Analysis/README.md

 # Python
-## practice in Python how to use machine learning algorithm and deep learning
+## :gear: practice in Python how to use machine learning algorithm and deep learning

 + KNN